greg-raven/hdc/_posts/2016-05-31-letter-re-active-transportation-program-atp.md

 1. Connect all parks and schools with bike lanes or paths;
 2. Connect all existing and future bike lanes and paths to each other;
-3. Encourage cities in the high desert to cooperate with each other to ensure bike lanes don’t end at city limits;
+3. Encourage cities in the high desert to cooperate with each other to ensure bike lanes don't end at city limits;
 4. Encourage local schools, parks, and businesses to offer bike racks;
 5. Become recognized as a Bike-Friendly Community by the League of American Bicyclists;
 6. Incorporate our bike lanes and paths into the U.S. Bicycle Route System; and